3C277.1 e-MERLIN workshop: Part 1 - Calibration

 flagbackup=True)

 3H ii.
-Plot phase-ref and target amps against uv distance
+Plot phase-ref and target amplitudes against uv distance

 ← back to top

-Next we want to visualise our target and phase reference source.
-We want to ensure that the phase reference source is a true point source and if there is structure on the target.
-We can do this by looking at the amp vs uv distance plots.
-Remember a point source will be flat across uv distance!
+Next, we want to visualise our target and phase reference source.
+We need to ensure that the phase reference source is a true point source and determine if there is structure on the target.
+We can accomplish this by examining the amplitude versus $uv$ distance plots.
+Remember, a point source will appear flat with respect to $uv$ distance.

 plotms(vis='all_avg.ms', field='1302+5748', xaxis='uvdist',